 The fact of the matter is that, at some point, your furnace will inevitably run into a problem that will require a repair of some kind.
 Fortunately, if you can catch this problem early, and have it repaired in a timely manner, you can lessen the amount of long-term damage that is done to your furnace.

 How do you catch furnace problems in their early stages?
 By keeping your eyes open for certain signs.
-Here are that typical signs that you require a furnace repair in Chicago.
+It’s important to catch these problems asap, especially in the winter when we need to rely on our furnaces every day.
+Before the weather gets even worse, we need to ensure that our furnaces are ready for the long haul.
+Here are some typical signs that let you know it’s time for furnace repair in Chicago.

 Your furnace is bound to make some noise.
 However, there are some noises that furnaces shouldn’t be making.

 Is your furnace making a consistent banging noise?
 If so, it is likely suffering from a loose or impaired interior component.
 Is it making a consistent squeaking or squealing noise?
 If so, a broken belt is probably the culprit.